a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>The widget model contains a "name" attribute which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>The widget model contains a "deadline" attribute which must be a datetime value where the date component is equal to or greater than the current date.
 The comparison does not consider the value of the time component when this comparison is performed.</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>URL and datetime values must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
+    <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>The widget model contains a "name" field which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>Widget name must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>If input validation fails either when adding a new widget or editing an existing widget, the API response must include error messages indicating the name(s) of the fields that failed validation.</p>
   </div>